This Christmas cheesecake idea is sponsored by Tyson Foods, Inc. All comments and opinions are my own.

 In this holiday hack, we take advantage of the triangular shape of the cheesecake slices and how easily Sara Lee Frozen Cheesecake is to cut and handle when it is frozen as purchased.
-You can find it right in the freezer section at your local Target.
+You can find it right in the freezer section at your local grocer.
 It’s frozen fresh with quality ingredients.
 AND – did you know it’s America’s favorite cheesecake?!

 How to Make Christmas Tree Cheesecakes

 Here is a simple visual walk through of how to make Sara Lee Frozen Cheesecake into Christmas trees.

 First remove your Sara Lee Frozen Cheesecake from it’s packaging.
 Make sure to leave it frozen.
 Cut the cheesecake into eight slices.